OH! That Smell

-Lingering odors are made up of invisible gases that have vaporized from their source such as tobacco smoke, cat urine and normal pet odors.
-These vaporized odors float through the air and are absorbed like a sponge by floating dust particles and water molecules drifting in the room.
-As the suspended particles carrying the odors move throughout the home some embedding into the carpeting, upholstery and walls resulting in an unpleasant smell.
-You can’t see them, but you can smell them.
+Lingering odors are the result of invisible gases that have vaporized from their source such as tobacco smoke, pets, cat urine and cooking odors.
+These vaporized odors are absorbed like a sponge by floating dust particles and water molecules drifting through the room.
+As the suspended particles carrying the odors move throughout the home some are absorbed by the carpeting, upholstery and walls resulting in an offensive smell.

 Households with pets or residence smokers have a continuing challenge eliminating persistent odors.
-Stale tobacco and cat urine odors can create breathing problems for home owners, guests, seniors and infants.
+Stale tobacco and cat urine odors can create breathing problems for home owners, guests, seniors, infants and even your pets.

-Cat urine, has three chemical parts.
-The first part is urea, which makes the urine sticky and allows the other two parts to create offensive odors.
-The second part is Urochrome, which gives the urine its ugly yellow color that stains carpets, furniture and walls.
-The third part of the urine is made up of Uric Acid, which consists of the salts and crystals that produce the pungent odors.
+Cat Urine consists of three chemical parts.
+The first part the Urea, makes the urine sticky and allows the other two parts to create offensive odors.
+The second part, Urochrome gives the urine its ugly yellow color that stains carpets, furniture and the walls.
+The third part is made up of Uric Acid, which consists of salts and crystals that produce the pungent odors.
 Cat urine vaporize's and become's an invisible gas, which is absorbed by the suspended dust and water molicues particles that float throughout the room carrying the odor with them.